hook-lang/hook/README.md

 The main features are:

+* Imperative
 * Cross-platform
 * Dynamically typed
-* Imperative and functional programming
+* Mutable value semantics
 * C-like syntax
-* No side effects
 * Value-captured closure
-* Automatic memory management

 **Warning**: Hook is still in its early stages of development and is not production ready.